FabricioMF72/atom-test-proyect/README.md

 # atom-test-proyect
-it is a test proyect
+this is a test proyect